julianobressan/atcm/README.md

 The environment of development was composed by VS Code IDE, Insomnia for REST API calls, PHPUnit for testing, XDebug for debugging and Docker for database service.

 ## Architecture

+> "Modeling Principle: Models are not right or wrong; they are more or less useful." - Martin Fowler
+> Analysis Patterns: Reusable Object Models, 1997, p.
+2

 ![System architecture](https://github.com/julianobressan/atcm/blob/main/documents/architecture.png?raw=true)

 ### Layers